ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 * Infrared (Different types of remotes: TV, audio system, toys, lamps)

 After reading and saving the different signals, try to emulate them using the Flipper Zero.
+For example, most university access cards do not have proper protection, and they can be cloned and emulated without a problem.

 **For each technology mentioned above answer the following questions**